Authentication

 - Create/edit route → Auth Type: Route Auth

-- Save route
+- Save the route

-- Reopen route in edit modal
+- Open the route again in the edit modal

 - A QR code appears in the TOTP section

-- Scan QR code with authenticator app
+- Scan the QR code with an authenticator app

-- Enter 6-digit confirmation code
+- Enter the 6-digit confirmation code

 - TOTP is active

-Comparison Table
+Comparison table

 | Property | No Auth | Basic Auth | Route Auth |